 Drive off Exit 0 on the Garden State Parkway, and you’ll be transported to Cape May, a dreamy seaside village dotted with Victorian architecture, cozy inns, and lots of coastal views.
 The first stop on your list should be the Washington Street Mall, a pedestrian-friendly area teeming with shops and restaurants.
 Grab a bite to eat at Fins Bar & Grille, find some treats to bring home at the Cape May Peanut Butter Company, and keep your kids happy with a gourmet ice cream sandwich from Peace Pie.
 Stroll the sidewalks to the candy-colored gingerbread houses that make downtown Cape May on the list as a National Historic Landmark.
 Of course, kids will want to spend time on the sand, but there’s also the Cape May County Park & Zoo, the Cape May Lighthouse, and the Nature Center of Cape May.
 Or experience whale and dolphin watching with the Cape May Whale Watch & Research Center.
 If this is more than a day trip, staying at Congress Hall is a perfect kid-friendly stop.

 Locals often refer to this Union County location with a Main Street USA feel as Bestfield—and it’s easy to see why, with tree-lined sidewalks, unique shops mixed with brand-name ones, and a generally convivial atmosphere.
 Check out Baron’s Drug Store, an old-fashioned pharmacy for fun trinkets and toys.
-And, of course, you’ll need photos for the ‘gram, so a stop at the Selfie Station (the first and only selfie museum in NJ) will give you the backgrounds and ring lighting to get snap-happy.
 Looking to satisfy your sweet tooth?
-Kilwins is a big hit for fudge, candy, and ice cream, or visit Cinnaholic Bakery, which has massive cinnamon buns with toppings and edible cookie dough (yum).
-Boxwood Coffee is also a must for great local coffee and to-go snacks.
+Cinnaholic Bakery has massive cinnamon buns with toppings and edible cookie dough (yum).
+Boxwood Coffee is also a must for great local coffee and snacks and steps away from Yestercades, a vintage arcade spot where kids can learn to master Pac Man.
 Finally, let some energy out at Mindowaskin Park with its recently renovated playground, and don’t miss the little duck pond close by.

 Ever since Bruce Springsteen put Asbury Park on everyone’s radar, music lovers have made pilgrimages to his old stomping grounds, but this seaside city is not just for fans.
-With eclectic restaurants and lots of shore history, families get a good mix of culture and the coast—test your arcade skills at the Silverball Retro Arcade, experiment with glassblowing at Hot Sand, sample vegan treats at the Cookman Creamery, and make sure to bring home donuts from Purple Haze.
-Budding musicians will want to see the legendary Stone Pony, the Paramount Theater, Convention Hall, and Lakehouse Music Academy.
-Looking for a place to let your littles loose?
-When the temps turn hot, you can get wet at the Asbury Splash Park, float away on the Asbury Park Pedal Boats, or get competitive with a round of mini-golf.
+With eclectic restaurants and lots of shore history, families get a good mix of culture and the coast—test your arcade skills at the Silverball Retro Arcade, experiment with glassblowing at Hot Sand, sample vegan treats at the Cookman Creamery, and make sure to bring home donuts from Purple Glaze.
+Budding musicians will want to see the legendary Stone Pony, the Paramount Theater, the Convention Hall, and the Lakehouse Music Academy.
+When the temps turn hot, littles can get wet at the Asbury Splash Park, float away on the Asbury Park Pedal Boats, or get competitive with a round of mini-golf.